isomerpages/moe-necrg/_assembly-programmes/Land Transport Authority/Path Safety Programme.md

 **Learning Objectives**

 Students will find out more on how pedestrians and active mobility device users can share public paths safely and graciously.
-They will gain a better understanding of active mobility rules, safety tips and habits that they can adopt when walking or riding on public paths.
+They will gain a better understanding of active mobility rules, and habits that they can adopt when walking or riding on public paths.

-**Target Audience**: Primary 2- P6 students, Secondary 1- 4/5 students, Post Secondary (JC/ Poly/ ITE)
+**Target Audience**: Primary 1- P6 students, Secondary 1- 4/5 students, Post Secondary (JC/ Poly/ ITE)

-**Runtime**: Assembly talk and recess time booth will be available all year round, while Confidence on Wheels will be available from Q1 2024 (exact month TBC).
+**Runtime**: Assembly talk, recess time booth and Confidence on Wheels will be available all year round (subject to availability)

 **Fee**: Complimentary